How Payments Are Applied

 3. Principal

-Late charges may be assessed when a payment is not received by the due date.
-The amount of the charge and the day it is assessed depends on loan type.
+Late fees may be assessed when a payment is not received by the due date.
+Whether your loan is subject to late fees, fee amount and date it is assessed depends on loan type and owner.

 What determines the effective and applied dates of my payments?

-A payment may be applied — reflected on your account transactional history and viewed through your online account — one to two business days after it is received but it will be treated as effective according to the guidelines below.
+A payment may be shown on your account transactional history and viewed through your online account one to two business days after it is received, but it will be treated as effective according to the guidelines below.

 • The date the payment is received for mailed, dropped off or in-person payments.
 Postdated checks are not accepted.